coreylevine2000/hw-11-Note-Taker/README.md

 Note Taker

 Issue:
 Hello, and thank you for using Note Taker.
 Note Taker was created to assist in the issue with organizing notes.
-This applicaton was created for the primary use by to manage, maintain and delete notes..
+This applicaton was created for the primary use by to manage, maintain and delete notes.

 Table of Contents: